haixingfang/GrainRecon/README.md

 # Example
 An example of a virtual Fe sample containing 6 grains have been included. <br>
 The reconstruction takes about 20 min with gpu methods.

+# Note
+By default the code is designed for reconstructing cubic crystals.
+For other crystal symmetries, You may need to modify some code lines related to the crystal symmetry name.

 # License
 This package is free to use, ditribute and adapt for non-commercial use only.
 See LICENSE for license rights and limitations (CC BY-NC 4.0).